Last updated on October 4th, 2017

 I enjoyed this short list of three because of the different topics introduced, and I am surprised and encouraged by the last item in the list.
 I try to write what I love and enjoy.
 The style of writing I produce and the topics do not seem to be popular, but that’s not all that important, unless this book writing endeavor is only about money.

-In the case of this post, I resonate with the first point.
+With this post, I resonate with the first point.
 I wanted to keep on editing my book until the next blue moon, but eventually I understood I needed to just publish the book.

 I like how the subject matter is laid out for this post.
 In this guest post, he includes 3 ideas for how to specifically deal with the book, like editing, and also includes marketing strategies.